-Load bearing structures make use of the axial capacity of the Metsec SFS studs, with studs designed as a series of columns to provide complete load bearing wall panels.
+Load bearing structures make use of the axial capacity of the Metsec SFS frame, with studs designed as a series of columns to provide complete load bearing wall panels.

-Metsec’s technical team can offer advice on wall and floor build-ups and have a library of test details to substantiate performance data for a range of build-ups.
-A design and detailing service can be provided.
+Metsec’s SFS technical team can offer advice on wall and floor build-ups and have a library of test details to substantiate performance data for a range of build-ups.
+A full and bespoke design and detailing service can be provided.
 For this process to work effectively, the following basic architectural information should be provided by the design team: